jkriege2/JKQtPlotter/staticlib/README.md

-# JKQTPLotter: Build as a STATIC library
+# JKQTPlotter: Build as a STATIC library

-This directory contains Projects that can be used to build a static library of JKQTPLotter (i.e. the contents of the directory [`../lib`](../lib)
+This directory contains Projects that can be used to build a static library of JKQTPlotter (i.e. the contents of the directory [`../lib`](../lib)

 ## QMake